 If you are the middle of the section devoted to the Shabbos amidah (i.e., atah kidashta, etc., in Ma'ariv; yismach moshe, etc., in Shacharis; tikanta shabbos, etc., in Musaf; ata echad, etc., in Minchah), you should immediately interrupt and begin the Yom Tov section (ata vechartanu).
-Although you have falsely declared this day Shabbos, you do not need to repeat the service required on Simchas Torah.
+Although you have falsely declared this day Shabbos, you do not need to repeat the amidah.